Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 with their iPhones.
 The next day the sun returned, and it didn't leave us

-excluded, of course).
+until the end of the holiday .
 In the morning we walked along the Lagoa

 (A lagoon behind Ipanema and Leblon).
 Even here - in a